 |---|---|---|---|

-| Breadth-First Search with Direction Toggle | O(n) | O(n) | Best for level-order traversal problems and the most common interview solution |
+| Breadth-First Search with Direction Toggle | O(n) | O(n) | Best general solution for level-order traversal problems and the most common interview answer |

-| Depth-First Search with Depth Registration | O(n) | O(n) | Useful when recursion is preferred or when tracking depth during DFS traversal |
+| Depth-First Search with Depth Registration | O(n) | O(n) | Useful when you prefer recursion or want to build levels during DFS traversal |